Cell Reproduction and Conception

 Dizygotic twins can also be produced when a woman has sexual intercourse with more than one man around the time she is ovulating.
 If multiple viable eggs are released from her ovaries, each can be fertilized by sperm from a different man.
 This is referred to as heteropaternity.

 Normally in humans one sperm cell combines its chromosomes with those of one ovum at conception and that in turn develops into a single embryo that will become a fetus.
 Very rarely, however, two zygotes fuse and become a single embryo.
 If it survives gestation , a baby will be born who is a true chimera --it is genetically two "people" in one body.
-If those two "people" are not the same gender, the baby will likely be a hermaphrodite --it will have both male and female sex organs and other body tissues.
+If those two "people" are not the same gender, the baby will likely be an intersex individual (also known as hermaphrodite )--it will have both male and female sex organs and other body tissues.
 Some researchers believe that the frequency of chimeras being born will be increasing as in vitro fertilization becomes more common since two or more embryos are usually placed in the uterus with this procedure.

 NEWS: On January 16, 2005, a 66 year old Romanian woman named Adriana Iliescu gave birth to a daughter.
 This makes her the oldest woman to become pregnant and deliver a live baby.
 She was implanted with a fertilized egg from a healthy younger woman.
 The baby was 6 weeks premature and weighed only 1.4 kilograms (3.1 pounds), which is less than half the normal newborn weight.
 Two other fetuses died during the pregnancy (News at Nature.com, January 17, 2005).